hemant-elastic/examples-1/k8s-observability-with-eck/README.md

 # About GKE
 GKE == Google Kubernetes Engine.
 If you have never used GKE, you might want to go through the [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).

-1. Create a Kubernetes cluster in GCP using your GCP account.
+# Deploy a k8s cluster in GKE

+## Create your k8s cluster
+Open https://console.cloud.google.com/kubernetes/ and create a cluster.
 See screenshots below:

 Go to the "Kuberentes Engine" page, click on "CREATE CLUSTER":

 ![Kubernetes Cluster](images/k8s-1.png "Kubernetes Cluster")

 Give your cluster a name.
-Configure your "Machine Type" as "4vCPUs, 8GB of memory".
-You will have to use the customize option to be able to do this.

 ![Kubernetes Cluster](images/k8s-2.png "Kubernetes Cluster")

+You can accept the defaults with these exceptions:

+- Give the cluster a good name
+- Use the latest `Master Version` (at the time of writing, this is 1.13.6-gke.13)
+- 2 vCPUs per node (this will change the Memory to 7.5GB)
+- Under `Availability, networking, security, and additional features` disable `Stackdriver legacy features` as we will be collecting our own logs and metrics.

+## Set up your environment

-2. Install [Googl Cloud SDK](https://cloud.google.com/sdk/install) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) if you have not done so.
+1. Install [Googl Cloud SDK](https://cloud.google.com/sdk/install) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) if you have not done so.

-3. Setup your local environment using the following command.
+2. Setup your local environment using the following command.
 Make sure everything matches your cluster. "sherryger" is the name of my Kubernetes cluster. "sherry.ger@elastic.co" is my GCP account ID.

 ```
 gcloud config set project elastic-sa